ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 I set the maximum to 100 Hz, since most SD cards are not fast enough for more. (but more is still possible with forcing)
 ### Antipattern Category
+New:Fixed_Communication_Rate
 ### Keyword
 fast
 ### Note
+This commit set the max logging rate to 100HZ since the previous value (1HZ) was too slow.
+This limitation should reflect the minimum speed of the SD card used in this system

 ## Commit #243
 ### Hash